 D-MAX CI, 100 % silicon free

 D-MAX CI regulates humidity without spreading any silicon in the air at all.
-The unique D-MAX CI rotor is a 100% silicon-free sorption rotor which maintains full dehumidification capacity.
-For the automotive industry, pharmaceutical industry and other environments which demands silicon-free ambient air.
-Thanks to thorough research, Seibu Giken has managed to produce the only 100% silicon free rotor on the market, D-MAX CI is available only from Seibu Giken DST.
+The unique D-MAX CI rotor is a 100% silicon-free sorption rotor that maintains full dehumidification capacity.
+The automotive industry, pharmaceutical industry, and other environments demand silicon-free ambient air.
+Thanks to thorough research, Seibu Giken has managed to produce the only 100% silicon-free rotor on the market, D-MAX CI is available only from Seibu Giken DST.

-The D-MAX H rotor is bactericidal and hygienic, which makes it especially suitable for dehumidification within food- and pharmaceutical industry.
-The D-MAX H can be installed in a new or existing rotor-unit from Seibu Giken DST.
+The D-MAX H rotor is bactericidal and hygienic, which makes it especially suitable for dehumidification within the food- and pharmaceutical industries.
+The D-MAX H can be installed in a new or existing rotor unit from Seibu Giken DST.
 The rotor surface effectively eliminates airborne bacteria.
 It was successfully tested in the Japan Food Research Laboratories in 2001.

 DLR ZEOLITE ROTOR

 This Zeolite rotor from Seibu Giken is developed for dehumidification at very low dew points, eg the manufacture of lithium batteries.
 DLR is a desiccant with a high dehumidifying capacity.